DanielFlockhart/Molecular-Generation/README.md

-- Train Model
-- Take Smiles and Generate Images
-- Preprocess Images - focal scaling
-- Convert images to vector Representation
-- Input to a network (GAN, VAE)
-- Generate New Potential Analogues

-- Working on finding a way of making VAE positional and scale invariant

 # Molecular Generation With Variational Auto Encoding and Generative Adversarial Neworks
 Developer Notes : This Project Is a work in progress, some functionality is WIP at the moment.

-This Chemical Smiles Toolkit has a variety of features including clustering chemical compounds based on their SMILES (Simplified Molecular Input Line Entry System) representation and provides a user-friendly interface to input a SMILES string and obtain a cluster of similar chemicals along with their respective SMILES.
-In addition, the user can input a SMILE and recieve a 2D Structure in return.

-There is no requirement to cluster the default data on first use, it has already been clustered using 100 clusters.

 ## Features